fistasolutions/step2-learn-agenticai/01_technology_background/00_prologue/readme.md

 ### Design Thinking, Agile, and Lean Startup Methodologies:
 An **agentic AI developer** should integrate **design thinking**, **agile**, and **lean startup methodologies** to create AI agents that are user-centered, adaptive, and impactful:

-1. **Design Thinking**: Focus on empathizing with users to understand their needs, defining problems clearly, ideating innovative solutions, prototyping AI agents, and testing them iteratively.
-This ensures that the AI agents are intuitive and solve real-world problems effectively.
+1. **Design Thinking**: Focus on empathizing with users to understand their **needs**, **defining problems clearly, ideating innovative solutions, prototyping AI agents, and testing them iteratively.** This ensures that the AI agents are intuitive and solve real-world problems effectively.

-2. **Agile Methodology**: Develop AI agents in iterative cycles (sprints), delivering incremental improvements based on user feedback.
+2. **Agile Methodology**: Develop AI agents in **iterative cycles (sprints), delivering incremental improvements based on user feedback**.
 This adaptability allows for quick adjustments to changing requirements or insights, ensuring the agents stay relevant and functional.

-3. **Lean Startup**: Emphasize building a minimal viable product (MVP) for AI agents, validating hypotheses with real users, and pivoting based on data-driven learnings.
+3. **Lean Startup**: Emphasize building a **minimal viable product (MVP) for AI agents**, validating hypotheses with real users, and pivoting based on data-driven learnings.
 This minimizes wasted resources and accelerates the development of impactful, scalable AI solutions.

-By combining these approaches, an agentic AI developer ensures that the AI agents are not only technically robust but also aligned with user needs, business goals, and dynamic market demands.
+By combining these approaches, an agentic AI developer ensures that the **AI agents are not only technically robust but also aligned with user needs, business goals, and dynamic market demands**.

 ### Interpersonal and Communication Skills
 Agentic AI developers seldom work alone.
 They must be effective collaborators and communicators, bridging the gap between technical complexity and stakeholder understanding: